 We make all efforts to ensure that reasonable adjustment is adhered to and that all students, staff and visitors have equal access.
-We work hard to respond to the needs of local young people and over this year we have increased the number of Intervention Rooms available, improved accessibility to Blatch6 and Student Support, refit our physiotherapy space and opened a Sensory Room.
+We work hard to respond to the needs of local young people and over this year we have increased the number of Intervention Rooms available across the school site.
+Spaces are located throughout the school to ensure an environment of inclusivity and access as opposed to dedicated units.
+Spaces are decorated and resources to the same high-level of mainstream classrooms, with additional resources and specialist equipment.